TheSpaceMan915/Java2EE/README.md

 ## General Information
-- This is a training repository.
+- This is a training repository;
-- The purpose of this repository is to help me learn more about Java2EE.
+- The purpose of this repository is to help me learn more about Java2EE;
 - I undertook the Java2EE course during my undergraduate degree.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Java 18
+- Java 18;
-- GlassFish 6.2.5
+- GlassFish 6.2.5;
-- PostgreSQL 15
+- PostgreSQL 15.

 ## Features
-- Use Java2EE API
+- Use Java2EE API;
-- Use Hibernate
+- Use Hibernate;
-- Use MVC design pattern
+- Use MVC design pattern.

 ## Screenshots